jewelry

 PS Co - 1905 - Present

-Plainville Stock Company made lovely art deco and filagree jewelry peices based on the fine jewelry styles of the period.
+Plainville Stock Company made lovely art deco and filigree jewelry peices based on the fine jewelry styles of the period.

-Founded by Herman Pomerantz, jewelry by this designer is quite rare and very little is known about the company.
-Older pieces are marked H POMERANTZ INC. N.Y.
-Some pieces are reminiscent of Joseff of Hollywood designs.
+Founded by Herman Pomerantz, jewelry by this designer is quite rare and very little had been known about the company.
+Luckily Mr. Pomerantz's granddaughter contacted Decades recently.
+According to his granddaughter Herman passed away in 1967 and his original sketch books as well as any left over sample jewelry was unforturnately thrown out.
+Most pieces are marked H POMERANTZ INC. N.Y.

-Fun designs like her fly brooch with trembling wings attached to springs make for a nice piece for any collection.
+Fun designs like her fly brooch with trembling wings attached to springs are great pieces for any collection.

 Rebajes - 1941 - present - Francisco Rebajes was a brilliant moderist jewelry designer and sculptor.
 Much of his jewelry work is in copper or sterling silver and his peices have been exhibited in museums and galleries around the world.
 Originally from the Dominican Republic Rebajes imigrated to New York as a teenager.
-Having very little means his work was unexpectedly discovered by the director of the Whitney Museum.
-As his career took off he opened a store in Greenwich village and later on 5th avenue.
+Having very little means in his beginnings Rebajes work was unexpectedly discovered by the director of the Whitney Museum and with this exposure his career took off.
+This enabled him to open a store in Greenwich village and later on 5th avenue.
 All the pieces were handmade though not neccessarily by him.
-He hired Otto Bade to make the jewelry in the early 1940's who later oversaw all the work and eventually bought the company from Rebajes in 1960 and jewelry bearing the Rebajes signature is still manufactured today.
+He hired Otto Bade to make the jewelry in the early 1940s who later oversaw all the work and eventually bought the company from Rebajes in 1960.
+Jewelry bearing the Rebajes signature is still manufactured today.

 I’m a big fan of Regency jewelry.
 It is always of the highest quality and they often used unusually shaped molded stones that look like leaves.
 Their beautiful color combinations and quality settings were often Japanned and were always well designed.
 I highly recommend Regency jewelry for all of the above reasons.